Altidias/Milestone1_Group52/Software Design Document.md

   - *min: float* - Minimum value of the nutrient.
   - *max: float* - Maximum value of the nutrient.
  - Return Value:
-   - *food_items: dict[str, dict[str, float]]* A dict of food items that match the nutrient range criteria with the food names as keys and dicts as values that have a nutrient names as keys and nutrient amounts as values.
+   - *filtered_df: pandas.DataFrame* - A dataframe containing food items that match the nutrient range criteria.
  - Side Effects: None.

 **filter_by_level()**